 Hawaii is in the Hawaii-Aleutian Standard Time zone (HST) and does not observe daylight saving time.
 So, during “standard time” on the mainland U.S. (approximately November-March), Hawaii is 2 hours behind the West Coast/Pacific time zone (5 hours behind the East Coast).
 April-October (during daylight saving time) we are 3 hours behind the mainland West Coast and 6 hours behind the East Coast.
 So, if you live in New York, please don’t call your friend in Hawaii at 9 a.m. your time!

-We enjoy a comfortable tropical climate that changes by only a few degrees year-round.
-It doesn’t get too hot; it doesn’t get too cold.
-For the most part, the days are warm and sunny year-round with temperatures averaging in the 70s and 80s (Fahrenheit), with occasional tropical storms or rain showers.
-We have a winter and summer season, but the temperatures vary by only a few degrees between the two.
+We enjoy a comfortable tropical climate that varies by only a few degrees, winter or summer.
+The weather is generally warm and sunny year-round with temperatures averaging in the 70s and 80s Fahrenheit (some summer days might hit the 90s), with occasional tropical storms or rain showers.
+We have a winter and summer season, but there is no extreme variation in temperatures.
 Winter months (approximately November through March) tend to be slightly rainier and cooler; summer season (approximately April through October) tends to be drier and warmer, with slightly more humidity.
-Although there is more chance of rain in the winter months, it can rain at any time on any day throughout the year.
+Although there is more chance of rain during the winter months, it can rain at any time on any day throughout the year.
 That’s what keeps our Maui green and beautiful.
 Best Time To Visit Maui

 (Note: We recognize and respect the significance of the ‘okina and kahakō markings in the written Hawaiian language; however, we have omitted those diacritical markings on our site in order to integrate with the more common spellings used in online searches.)